GluuFederation/docs-cb-prod/docs/source/index.md

 To setup your Gluu Server to leverage a remote Couchbase Server, following the instructions below.

-!!!
-Note
-    These instructions assume both Gluu and Couchbase are installed on VMs running CentOS 7.x.

 #### Install and configure Couchbase

 - Prepare a VM with 16GB physical memory and 4 core CPU